Guide to Master Key Systems and Commercial Key Management

 From greatest access to least, we’ve described the keys you may use within your master key system here:

-Great Grand Master Key: This key will open all subsequent key systems under it, including grand master, master, and change keys.
-In theory, you can continue to add locks until the system is extremely complicated.
+- Great Grand Master Key – This key will open all subsequent key systems under it, including grand master, master, and change keys.

-Grand Master Key: This key will give you access to the various master key systems that you have and the subsequent change keys under those.
+- Grand Master Key – This key will give you access to the multiple master keys and the subsequent change keys under those.

-Change Key: Also referred to as a sub-master key, this key will open only one lock and locks that are exactly the same as it.
+- Change Key – Also referred to as a sub-master key, this key will open only one lock.
 The change key’s corresponding lock can also be opened by the master key.

 At a very basic level, you need to know that a master key system allows two or more keys to open one lock.
 To make this system work, pin tumbler locks are often used.
 These pin tumbler locks include a driver pin and a key pin.
 When the appropriate key is inserted, both pins are lifted so that they rest on opposite sides of the shear line.